Welcome to the jVi home page. Currently these pages have some random

 I can start learning about NetBeans and get my personal projects going.

-Check out jVi in NetBeans and status, issues and bugs.
+Check out jVi in NetBeans and bugs and feature requests.
 Share your opinions and comments at the jVi Open Discussion Forum; if you use jVi, consider monitoring this Forum.

-jVi is available for recent JBuilder releases, that to the efforts of scribe777.
+jVi is available for recent JBuilder releases, thanks to the efforts of scribe777.
 There's jVi in JBuilder documentation, including known defects.

 There's jVi javadoc.